Find and play songs, audio podcasts, audio books, and more from within your app.

 An application player plays music locally within your app.
 Use this player when you want greater control over the audio you play for the user.
 This player doesn’t change the state of the built-in Music app.

 The system player employs the Music app to play audio on your behalf.
 Use this player when you want audio to continue playing even when the user switches away from your app.

 Use media queries to retrieve the items you want to play and to populate the queue for the media player you selected.
 After a user gives your app permission to access their Apple Music account, your app can create playlists, add songs to their library, and play any of the millions of songs in the Apple Music catalog.
-If your app detects that the user is not yet an Apple Music member, you can also offer a trial from within your app.
+If your app detects that the user isn’t yet an Apple Music member, you can also offer a trial from within your app.

 MPMedia objects, use an